nightKnight112/PortfolioWebsite/README.md

 ### Description

-A simple portfolio template for developer/designers built with React.
+A simple portfolio template built with React.